 What must it have felt like, to see 185,000 men bent on your destruction coming up through the valley and surrounding your home?

 There were 30,000 Jews trapped inside the city, and things soon went from bad to worse.
 There was no food, and the Jews were starving to death.
 They could not run, nor did they have an army with which to fight, and not for the first time and certainly not for the last, they were not given the option of surrender.
 So Chizkiyahu did what Jews have always done: he called the city together in prayer.

-These Jerusalemites represented the entire Jewish people; there was no one else left.
+These Jerusalemites represented the entire Jewish people; no one else was left.
 The northern tribes had been completely lost, and there were as yet no Jews living in a Western Diaspora.
-And 185,000 men, the mightiest army the world had ever known, surrounded them.
-It should have all ended there — with a final solution to the Jewish problem.
+It should have ended there, with a final solution to the Jewish problem.

 But the people prayed, and Hashem performed a miracle.
-In the middle of the night, the entire Assyrian army fell dead before the angel of the Lord.
+In the middle of the night, the entire Assyrian army fell dead before the angel of the L-rd.